-Hyperbola's objective is to support init freedom.
+Hyperbola's objective is to support the Init Freedom Campaign.
 It is about restoring a sane approach to PID1, one that respects diversity and freedom of choice.
 Hyperbola refuses init systems that breaks portability, ignores backwards compatibility, and replaces existing services, forcing into adoption.

 Hyperbola's objective is to support the privacy of its community, therefore all software in Hyperbola will be built and patched to be secure from global data surveillance revealed in the publication of Snowden's NSA documents, as well as additional hardened packages which remove lower level protocols that may cause privacy leaks, metadata/fingerprinting, and vulnerabilities.

 Long Term Support (LTS) is a type of special versions or editions of software designed to be supported for a longer than normal period.

 Unlike distros such as Arch which are rolling release models, our goal is extend the period of software maintenance; it also alters the type and frequency of software updates (patches) to reduce the risk, expense, and disruption of software deployment, while promoting the dependability of the software.

 The job of Hyperbola, independently of Freedom is, and always is, to develop a Stable version of Arch.
 We release several versions prior to releasing the stable branch.
 The other releases are means to that end.
 You may find these other releases perfectly usable for whatever use you have for them.

 Understand, however, that Testing is testing; things are expected to break from time to time.
 Testing is just what it says it is; it is for testing whether it works reliably prior to its release as a future Stable.
 You may well find Testing reliable enough, and in fact others have remarked that Hyperbola Testing is more reliable than some other distributions' Stable releases.